dvishal485/leetcode-runner-cli/README.md

 So, in the above examples, you can simply do `cd ./src` and then run the following commands :

-- Execute with custom testcases : `leetcode-runner-cli -rt ./testcase.txt`
+- Execute with custom testcases : `leetcode-runner-cli -r -t testcase.txt`
 - Execute with default testcases : `leetcode-runner-cli -r`
 - Submit : `leetcode-runner-cli -s`
 - Submit without running testcases : `leetcode-runner-cli -fs`